 • Write down your settings (or remind yourself of your settings in your EXIF data before taking the “after” picture).
 You’ll want to use similar settings again.
 If your “after” picture is turning out darker or lighter than you want, a quick fix is to adjust your camera’s Exposure Compensation Setting.

 • Shallow depth of field portraits tend to be more flattering.
-Choose an aperture at f/4 or wider and focus on your subject’s eyes.
-Choose a simple background.
+Use an aperture at f/4 or wider and focus on your subject’s eyes.
+Pick a simple background.

 • Choose a shutter speed of at least 1/125th of a second in case your subject suddenly starts moving/laughing – you will want to freeze their motion.
 Good rule of thumb: Keep your shutter speed at around the same number or higher than the length of your lens to reduce camera shake.
 For example, if you are shooting with a 100mm portrait lens, you won’t want to shoot any slower than 1/100th of a second.

 Gear We Love for Before-and-Afters

 Narratives focus less on the child and more on the day.
 This takes the pressure off of you to get 1 winning shot and instead gives you the freedom to capture the emotion of going back to school.
 Here are the common types of back-to-school narratives: